dgaimpact/dga-platform/00_FOUNDATIONS/governance/repository-structure-and-directory-governance.md

 ---

-### 00_FOUNDATIONS — Governance & Authority
+### 00_FOUNDATIONS — Governance, Authority & Strategic Context

 **Purpose:**
-Defines *what DGA is*, *how it is governed*, and *what constrains everything else*.
+Defines *what DGA is*, *how it is governed*, and the *strategic intent that informs—but does not override—governing decisions*.

+This folder establishes the highest level of authority in the DGA system.

 **Contains:**

+**Governance**
-- Business model
+- Business Model
-- Pillar lock reference
+- Pillar Lock Reference
+- Repository Structure & Placement Rules
-- Governance documents
+- Other binding authority documents

+**Strategy**
+- Founder rationale
+- Strategic context and directional analysis
+- Trade-offs, intent, and long-range thinking that inform governance decisions

+**Templates**
-- Canonical templates (ED, BP, SOP)
+- Canonical document templates (ED, BP, SOP, General)

-- Registries (schemas, naming, assets)
+**Registries**
+- Canonical schemas
+- Naming conventions
+- Asset and system registries

 **Rules:**
-- Nothing here executes
+- Nothing in this folder executes
-- Nothing here is optional
+- Governance documents are binding
+- Strategy documents are non-binding and may not contradict Governance
+- Templates constrain downstream document structure
+- Registries define canonical truth
-- Documents here outrank all others
+- Documents here outrank all other folders

+If a conflict exists:
+- Governance prevails
+- Strategy provides context only

 ---